TRANSLATION BUREAU

 -Meat and milk products depending on the season.

-Step 5.
-Your contact person shall communicate court marshals (bailiffs) to arrange with them your departure.
-To visit you in the centre your contact person shall ask a permission from an officer who is responsible for you detention.
-Time of visit is 10 minutes.
-Before the visit, it is necessary to surrender mobile phone.
+Your contact person shall communicate with court marshals (bailiffs) to arrange your departure with them.
+To visit you in the centre, your contact person should ask permission from an officer who is responsible for your detention.
+Such a visit lasts 10 minutes.
+Before the visit, it is necessary to surrender your mobile phone.

-When your departure is arranged, you will be escorted under the guard at airport when the date of your flight comes.
-You will get all you luggage only at the airport.
+When your departure is arranged, you will be escorted under the guard at the airport when the date of your flight comes.
+You will get your luggage only at the airport.

 That is about all.